Pimpwhippa/spotawheel/README.md

 For Task 1, the submission jupyter notebook file is spw2.ipynb.
 It has cleaned data, visualization, data preparation, model and evaluation, together with the description in the comments.
 In file spw1 and spw3 there are the previous and following steps respectively.

-For Task 2, the webapp is in the file stapp.py.
-You can just run it with streamlit run stapp.py.
+For Task 2, the webapp is here https://spotawheel.herokuapp.com/ .The code is in file stapp.py.
 User can input their car details and will get a price prediction.
-At the moment It's not deployed yet, but I will do it later tonight.
-For the design it will be updated in inproduction.docx
+For the system design and components description, it is in the file inproduction.docx

 Ofcourse this is just the first version and still need some fine-tuning.
 But it works!
 ----